Contact Us

 Okundaye is the only female participating in the Masters Exhibition.
 The show is being organised by Mydrim Gallery as part of the activities to mark its twenty-fifth anniversary.

-She was principally educated in art by her great-grandmother, who she lived with after the death of her mother and grandmother.
-Her great grandmother was a weaver and an adire textile maker/dyer during her lifetime.
-It is therefore, interesting to observe that Okundaye had no serious formal western education because of lack of fund.
-Her parents were quite poor and they could not fund her education.
-The truth is that, Okundaye lost her mother at the age of 6 and her grandmother at the age of 7.
-Her father, late Nicolas Ojo Allah, who was a village traditional drummer and baskets weaver in his days could not help her much to acquire higher western education.
+She was principally educated in art by her great-grandmother, whom she lived after the death of her mother and grandmother.
+Her great-grandmother was a weaver and an adire textile maker/dyer during her lifetime.
+It is therefore interesting to observe that Okundaye had no serious formal Western education because of a lack of funds.
+Her parents were quite poor, and they could not fund her education.
+The truth is that Okundaye lost her mother at the age of 6 and her grandmother at the age of 7.
+Her father, late Nicolas Ojo Allah, who was a village traditional drummer and basket weaver in his days could not help her much to acquire a higher Western education.

 Okundaye steadily built upon what her great-grandmother taught her and went ahead to develop her own style and technique in textile design and painting, and how to effectively present them for exhibitions.
-Okundaye is a multi talented person, who was able to use her natural given ability to assist and help many less privileged.
-In that quest, she has been able to give hopes to the hopeless in our society.
-In the same vein, Okundaye has been able to economically and socially empower many rural women by setting up cottage weaving workshops/centres for women at Abuja, Osogbo and Ogidi-Ijumu thereby giving voices to them in their various communities.
-Okundaye 's challenges were many especially when her activities are cantered at men dominated societies.
-The men saw her initiatives and activities to be too out in giving the so called liberties to women, who were hitherto oppressed in the rural areas.
+Okundaye is a multi-talented person who was able to use her naturally given ability to assist and help many less privileged.
+In that quest, she has been able to give hope to the hopeless in our society.
+In the same vein, Okundaye has been able to economically and socially empower many rural women by setting up cottage weaving workshops/centres for women at Abuja, Osogbo and Ogidi-Ijumu, thereby giving them a voice in their various communities.
+Okundaye 's challenges were many, especially when her activities are cantered at men dominated societies.
+The men saw her initiatives and activities as too out in giving the so-called liberties to women, who were hitherto oppressed in the rural areas.

-In her humble quest to further promote, enhance, sustain and provide enabling environment for the growth of African cultural heritage in Nigeria, in 2009 she built a five floor ultra modern cultural art centre at Lekki Peninsula, Lagos with the main purpose of positively transforming the landscape of the hitherto neglected art and culture in Nigeria.
-This building was opened to public in September 2009.
+In her humble quest to further promote, enhance, sustain and provide an enabling environment for the growth of African cultural heritage in Nigeria, in 2009, she built a five-floor ultra-modern cultural art centre at Lekki Peninsula, Lagos, with the main purpose of positively transforming the landscape of the hitherto neglected art and culture in Nigeria.
+This building was opened to the public in September 2009.
 This building also holds Okundaye 's second textile museum.
-It also houses the 4th Nike Art Gallery in Nigeria with a large stock of Nigerian and African art of deferent media.
-In her keynote speech during the opening ceremony, Okundaye did tell the world, "I dedicate this building to the glory of God and to the Nigerian cultural heritage".
+It also houses the 4th Nike Art Gallery in Nigeria with a large stock of Nigerian and African art of different media.
+In her keynote speech during the opening ceremony, Okundaye told the world, "I dedicate this building to the glory of God and to the Nigerian cultural heritage".

-From a very modest beginning without serious formal western education, Okundaye 's actions and initiatives have positively impacted the lives of so many who came her ways.
-Other than giving the benefits of her exposure to the less privileged, Okundaye 's works have meant and become close to a large array of dedicated fan across the globe where she has become an ambassador of good will for art and culture for her beloved country since 1974 when she first took her art works across the shores of this country to the Americas for exhibition.
-Her interactions cult across divide; politicians and non politicians, diplomats, scholars, business men and women, researchers, children, tourists, etc. come on daily bases visiting Okundaye and her Art Centres in Nigeria.
+From a very modest beginning without a serious formal Western education, Okundaye 's actions and initiatives have positively impacted the lives of so many who came her way.
+Other than giving the benefits of her exposure to the less privileged, Okundaye 's works have meant and become close to a large array of dedicated fans across the globe, where she has become an ambassador of goodwill for art and culture for her beloved country since 1974, when she first took her artworks across the shores of this country to the Americas for exhibition.
+Her interactions cut across the divide; politicians and non-politicians, diplomats, scholars, businessmen and women, researchers, children, tourists, etc. come on a daily basis visiting Okundaye and her Art Centres in Nigeria.

 By Udemma Chukwuma